swa-healthcare-system/configuration-server/README.md

 Git repository https://github.com/swa-healthcare-system/configuration-storage is used to store  all configuration files.

+Configuration server connects to configuration-storage and follows changes of configs there.

-Client microservices can load their configuration files from the server.
+Client microservices can load their configuration files via config-server.

 ## Configuration storage
 Configurations are stored here https://github.com/swa-healthcare-system/configuration-storage.

-To update it you need just to push file.
+To update it you need just to push updated config file.

 **There is a convention that spring.application.name of your service has to match config file which the server will return.
 So if your microservice has name spring.application.name=doctor-service then server will look for doctor-service.yml or doctor-service.properties file.**

+## Run configuration server
+docker-compose up --build

 ## Client setup